Matters — 2025

 Sep 24: Approved As An Individual Item

-The City authorized its insurance broker, Marsh USA, LLC, to purchase insurance policies covering liability and workers' compensation for the Kay Bailey Hutchison Convention Center Master Plan Renovation and Expansion Project.
-These policies protect the City and contractors during the major renovation and expansion work.
+The City authorized its insurance broker, Marsh USA, LLC, to purchase insurance policies for the Kay Bailey Hutchison Convention Center renovation and expansion project, covering commercial general and excess liability and workers' compensation.
+This authorization protected the City against financial risk during the major renovation and expansion work.
+The proposal was approved on August 27, 2025.

 Aug 27: Approved